 “My doctor told me I should add some meat for health!” – “Does your doctor know enough about nutrition?
 Most doctors get a mere 20 hours or less of nutrition education during their entire time in medical school!”

-“I just felt like eating eggs!” – “Do you know how chickens are tortured on factory farms, and is that torture worth the five minutes of your satisfaction eating some scrambled eggs?
-Also, getting eggs from the happy chickens in your neighbor’s backyard still supports the cruel practices of the chick hatching industry where those chickens first came from, with male chicks being ground alive because they aren’t of use for the buyers or sellers.”
+“I just felt like eating eggs!” – “Do you know how chickens are tortured on factory farms, and is that torture worth the five minutes of your satisfaction eating some scrambled eggs?“

-So in a sea of people striving for ‘balance’ and ‘listening to their bodies’, I listened to my head and came up with the following reasons to stay vegan:
+So in a sea of people striving for ‘balance’ and ‘listening to their bodies’, I listened to my head and came up with 10 reasons to stay vegan.

 10 Reasons Why I Choose to Stay Vegan